Medical Advisor After BDS: Job Roles, Salary & Growth Potential

 What Kind of Companies Hire Medical Advisors?

-Mainly, pharmaceutical companies hire medical advisors because they have a dedicated team and require a lot of expert clinical advice.
+Primarily, pharmaceutical companies hire medical advisors because they have a dedicated team and require extensive expert clinical advice.

 Many product manufacturing, biotech, and AI-based health-tech companies also require healthcare professionals as advisors.